miraland-labs/miraland/docs/src/developing/clients/jsonrpc-api.md

 ### getTokenAccountsByOwner

-Returns all SPL Token accounts by token owner.
+Returns all Solarti Token accounts by token owner.

 #### Parameters: